system76/tech-docs/src/models/thelio-mira-r3/repairs.md

 ![CPU fan cabling](./img/cpu-fan-cabling.webp)

 5. When reinstalling the CPU cooler fan, the side with a stationary cover should face the back of the case, while the spinning side should face the CPU cooler.
+    - The cable should point towards the top inner corner (top-left when viewed from the back of the case.)

 ## Replacing the CPU cooler and CPU: